Volxz/Fallow-Socket-Service/README.md

 #### What is fallow ❓

 This is the demonized socket application for a COVID-19 fallow timer application.
 In short, fallow time is how long a dental operatory must sit before aerosols settle and a room is considered "safe".
-This demonized application helps manage those timers in a multi-tenant concept.
+This daemonized application helps manage those timers in a multi-tenant concept.

 #### What is Socket-Service? ⚡